 This awesome cast iron sign with cateye reflectors is rusting away on Allwood Road in Clifton.
 The photo was sent to me by retired Clifton PD officer Bob Bracken, who is trying to have it publicly preserved by the city.

 Collected Sign Gems

 Fifty-fifty…either way, it’s cool.
 Ben Kranefeld has NJ Route 50 shields from two periods.
 On the left is a 1940s-spec 18″ cast aluminum shield, and on the right is a more familiar 24″ circle-in-square shield adhering to the 1961 federal specification.

-The photo on the left was grabbed from eBay many years ago, showing the only example I have ever seen of the original Garden State Parkway shield design from 1954.
+The photo on the left was grabbed from eBay many years ago, showing what was, for a long time, the only example I had ever seen of the original Garden State Parkway shield design from 1954.
+(Scroll down for the new find!)
 An ultra-rare piece that I’d love to have in my collection.
 I used to own one of the more familiar GSP shields.

 On the right is one of the original Crouse-Hinds Type DT signals that were used at the GSP toll booth exits, with the THANK YOU stencil on the green lens.
 I forgot if any verbiage was on the red.
 These CH heads, along with neon arrows directing the drivers to the coin baskets, were still used at the toll booths in the 1980s when I started driving.

 Brothers Pizza on NJ Route 33 in Hamilton has a beautiful 18″ NJ Route 33 shield (1940s spec) on the wall in their dining area.
 A visitor to this site named David kindly sent me this photo.

 This traffic light in South Orange goes back to about 1950, but the gas lamp behind it dates back to the late 19th century.
 When I lived in South Orange in the early 90s, the town still maintained about 1,400 of them throughout the town.